Scaling limit for a long-range divisible sandpile: The obstacle function

-We are not actually interested in $\widetilde{G}_{M,n}$, but in the value of its Laplacian, then we can add constants in a convenient way in order to obtain convergence when the function is properly rescaled.
-So we fix some $x_0$ in $\bb{R}^2$ such that $|x_0|=1$ and notice that the function
+In Section \ref{GREEN}, especially in Lemmas \ref{psiM-pequeno-estimate} and \ref{psiM-grande-estimate}, we will have a better understanding of the behavior of the function $\psi_{M,n}$, so we have that $\widehat{G}_{M,n}$ diverges as we send $n$ to infinity.
+To overcome this difficulty we add a divergent sequence of constants in a way that allows us to obtain convergence.
+So we fix some $x_0$ in $R^2$ such that $|x_0|=1$ and define